Maikon/personal_blog/_drafts/goals-constraints-burnout.md

 in when the going gets tough.

-Procrastination is something that plagues most people especially when faced with something new and challenging so that's not new.
+Procrastination is something that plagues most people especially when faced with something new and challenging.
 What I find extremely difficult is how to avoid that when there's nothing to motivate me to stop.
-Moderation doesn't work for me or at least I don't know how to make it work for me.

 A perfect example where moderation with a hint of constraint still failed
 me: fitness.
 Signing up to a gym never motivated me to actually go.
 I thus decided to give personal training a go as a way of committing to something more concrete.
 The fact that it was expensive motivated me to show up.
 The fact that I could carry over my sessions at any week/month meant I could easily cancel a session if I didn't feel like it.
+The end result was that I didn't make the most of it and stopped after a while.

 So far moderation has been nothing more than a way which I commit to things but with several escape hatches available through which to walk out when I feel like it.
 As I'm typing this down I realise that moderation for me is indistinguishable from self-motivation.
+Moderation doesn't work for me or at least I don't know how to make it work for me.

 Having experienced the effects of burnout, it's definitely something I don't want to experience again.
 I also don't know how to motivate myself to achieve things without imposing constraints that push me to my limits.

+How do I push myself without constraints?
+How do I avoid neglecting meaningful things/interactions/relationships etc when constraints are in place?
+Maybe the issue is the amount of constrained goals in a given period of time?
+Too many => burnout?

 Maybe I need to embrace the fact that constraints are essential to how I operate as an individual.
 Or maybe there is a balance somewhere and I just